 PHINGBODHIPAKKIYA

 Amanda Phingbodhipakkiya is a Brooklyn-based transdisciplinary artist.
-Born in Atlanta to Thai and Indonesian immigrants, her practice spans participatory installations, textile, sculpture, large-scale murals, and public art campaigns.
-Her work has been shown at Lincoln Center, The Museum of the City of New York, Times Square, and countless rallies and protests around the world.
+Born in Atlanta to Thai and Indonesian immigrants, her practice spans participatory installations, textile, sculpture, large-scale murals, and public art.
+Her work has been shown at the Brooklyn Museum, Lincoln Center, The Museum of the City of New York, Times Square, and countless rallies and protests around the world.

 installation